extrange/personal-blog/docs/blog-posts/2022-10-28-nutrition-and-health.md

 I prefer complex grains and legumes/lentils over processed alternatives like white rice, and avoid added sugar.

+There is some ongoing [research][sweeteners] which suggests that artificial sweeteners such as sucralose, aspartame and acesulfame-K may adversely affect gut microbiota, metabolic health and sweetness preferences.

 Legumes/lentils are a great source of complex carbohydrates as well as protein and other minerals.

 Resources: